Types of Material Handling Equipments

 Layout

-A good layout can contribute to efficient movement of materials within the warehouse.
+A good layout can contribute to efficient movement of equipment for material handling within the warehouse.
 This is an important factor in materials handling.
 A bad layout can similarly lead to considerable inefficiency and wasteful expenditure.

 Movement

-Materials handling is broadly based on three distinct actions – Lifting goods, transporting them, placing them in appropriate places.
+Warehouse Materials handling equipment is broadly based on three distinct actions – Lifting goods, transporting them, placing them in appropriate places.

 Suitability of Material Handling Equipment